Kingsland v. Dorsey: Background

+Because the suit named the commissioner in his official capacity, the case caption changed as the office changed hands: it began as Hatch v.
+Ooms under Casper W. Ooms, became Dorsey v.
+Kingsland on appeal, and reached the Supreme Court as Kingsland v.
+Dorsey after Lawrence C. Kingsland took office as commissioner in September 1947.
+Kingsland, a St. Louis patent lawyer, served as commissioner from 1947 to 1949 and had no personal involvement in the underlying disciplinary proceedings, which predated his tenure.
+The district court affirmed the order of the Patent Office, holding:

 Having determined, after due notice, a fair hearing, and upon substantial evidence, that the petitioners were guilty of gross misconduct, it was in the discretion of the Commissioner to determine the proper disciplinary action in accordance with the applicable statute.
 I can find no abuse of such discretion here.

 Opinion of court of appeals

 Dorsey appealed to the court of appeals, which reversed 2-1 the district court judgment.
 The majority found "indelible evidence that the conduct of the Patent Office in the whole proceeding carried out nearly two decades after the alleged commission of the offense amounts to a classic exemplification of a citizen being deprived of a valuable right (as well as honor and a means of livelihood) without due process of law or indeed without process of law of any kind except bureaucratic 'lynch law.' " The court of appeals did not use the "substantial evidence" test for reviewing an administrative agency.
 Instead, it held that the Commissioner's findings were not supported by "substantial probative evidence."